If you have questions about my Pattern Programs head over here.

 What materials do you use?

 I use wooden embroidery hoops in a variety of sizes that I order in bulk and DMC 6-strand embroidery floss.
 I stitch onto a variety of fabrics, preferring cotton and linen blends.
 I usually buy fabric remnants and have a collection of hand-me-down scraps from the mothers and grandmothers in my life.
-Lately, I have been sourcing fabric at thrift stores, buying large button-downs and plants to cut up.
+Lately, I have been sourcing fabric at thrift stores, buying large button-downs and pants to cut up.
 It's a great way to re-purpose and re-use!

 What stitches do you use and how can I learn to do this?